broomcms/defiant-dev/README.md

 ### Docker information

 I created a very nice docker setup for this challenge.
-It composed of 5 containers.
+It's composed of 5 containers.

  - Container 1: mailhog
    MailHog is a local email server and catches all outgoing mails.
 I use thfor local developpement to avoid sending out emails to clients when working.
 What ever email you send at will be captured and dispyed in the mailhug inbox.
    This container is setup at : http://localhost:1112

  - Container 2: mysql